Shark Pictures

 Observations: These stingrays are easily conditioned to accept the presence of hundreds of humans.
 At Stingray Sandbar on Grand Cayman, I observed the daily feeding ritual where large boats bring hoards of tourists to swim and snorkel with the rays.
 There is one unsubstantiated report from 2001 in which a large hammerhead ventured into this busy scene and plucked a stingray out from amongst the screaming tourists.

-Similar species: The Caribbean stingray (Himantura schmarde) shares its Caribbean range with the Southern stingray but is easily distinguished by its oval disc.
+Similar species: The Caribbean stingray (Himantura schmardae) shares much of its Caribbean range with the Southern stingray but is easily distinguished by its more oval disc and lack of fin-folds on its tail.

-Reaction to divers: Remain motionless unless closely molested
+Reaction to divers: Remain motionless or continues to forage unless closely approached

-Diving Logistics: This is such a commonly sighted species near reefs that it is unnecessary to describe specific opportunities to dive in its presence.
+Diving Logistics: The southern stingray is such a commonly sighted species near reefs that it is unnecessary to describe specific opportunities to locate it.
 However Stingray City in Grand Cayman probably has the greatest opportunities for any diver to interact with and photograph Southern Stingrays.
 Whilst working on the island as a submersible pilot I was lucky enough to have access to this site on numerous occasions.
 Upon entering the water here, and at the shallower Stingray Sandbar (for snorkellers), the diver is immediately surrounded by silky skinned rays that rub past you nuzzling with their mouths in search of a handout.

 HOME LINKS TAXONOMY BOOKS CONTACT